 It’s also a great time to do anything that may bring love and joy into your life and the lives of others.
 Here are a few other rituals ideas to add to your spring celebrations.

 How can you find ways to bring more balance into your life?
 Make a list of some things that overwhelm you.
 What can you do to simplify this or remove it altogether?
 Spend time contemplating what brings you the most joy and how you can incorporate this more into your daily life.

 Throw open those windows and cleanse your home in your preferred method for a lovely Spring Equinox ritual.
 Bring that fresh energy into your home using all five senses.
 Decorate with bright, beautiful flowers like daffodils or tulips.
 Include happy colors with new blankets, pillows, or other decor items.

 Add that energy to your pets because they’ve been cooped up all Winter too!
 Light some new candles using their corresponding color meanings or choose a scent from the correspondences listed above.
 It’s a great time to do some Spring cleaning and donate items you no longer use.

-Place your motivation intentions along with corresponding herbs, botanicals, or scents into a sachet (sash-ay) or small bag.
+Place your motivation intentions and corresponding herbs, botanicals, or scents into a sachet (sash-ay) or small bag.
 Don’t worry about the “perfect” herbs to place in your sachet; use your intuition, and trust your vibes.
 The magical properties of Lavender are an excellent choice for joy, love, or adding calm to your life.

-As you fill your sachet, imagine you accomplishing your goals with your increased motivation.
+As you fill your sachet, imagine you accomplishing your goals with increased motivation.
 Feel how proud you’ll be, and imagine telling someone you love about your accomplishment.
 Try playing some music you find motivating as well.
 Place on your altar or in your sacred space.

 Find A Space To Meditate Outside